 RAT REMOVAL AND PREVENTION

 As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including rats.
-Contact us today for your FREE ESTIMATE!
+Contact us today for your FREE CONSULTATION!

 RAT REMOVAL INFORMATION

 The Norway rat has not been officially identified as inhabiting Arizona though some sightings have been observed.
 In most instances of rat sightings in Phoenix, the rats have turned out to be the Norway Rat’s cousin, the roof rat.

 House Rat, Wharf Rat, Sewer Rat, Water Rat, Grey Rat, Brown Rat

 • Norway rat adults weigh approximately 12-16 oz.